Canine Caviar Information

 At this time, Canine Caviar does not produce any cat food products.
 However, they do have a sister brand called Feline Caviar.

 The nutrition provided by Canine Caviar recipes varies but is generally above-average to significantly above-average.

 This includes above-average proportions of both protein and fat and a below-average proportion of carbohydrates.

 Below you can see an example of the nutrition provided by a Canine Caviar dry dog food recipe.

 Canine Caviar uses a large range of meat and fish ingredients in comparison to its overall product range size.
 This includes the use of some common ingredients such as Chicken and Turkey.

-However, it also includes quite a few uncommon meat and fish ingredients such as Venison, Buffalo, and Goat.
+However, Canine Caviar also includes quite a few uncommon meat and fish ingredients such as Venison, Buffalo, and Goat.
 These ingredients are most regularly found in recipes designed for dogs with allergies and sensitivities.
-Learn more about these recipes in our article Best Hypoallergenic Dog Foods Guide.

 Other Notable Ingredients

 Canine Caviar makes use of two of the most common legume ingredients used in dog food – Peas and Chickpeas.
 These two are favorites of dog food manufacturers thanks to their relatively low cost yet high protein value.

 However, there is controversy around the use of legumes in dog food, which you can learn about in our article Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food.